Self-similarity: Definition

 a self-similar structure.
 The homeomorphisms may be iterated, resulting in an iterated function system.
 The composition of functions creates the algebraic structure of a monoid.
 When the set S has only two elements, the monoid is known as the dyadic monoid.
 The dyadic monoid can be visualized as an infinite binary tree; more generally, if the set S has p elements, then the monoid may be represented as a p-adic tree.

-The automorphisms of the dyadic monoid is the modular group; the automorphisms can be pictured as hyperbolic rotations of the binary tree.
+The group of automorphisms of the dyadic monoid is the modular group; the automorphisms can be pictured as hyperbolic rotations of the binary tree.

 A more general notion than self-similarity is self-affinity.